JanCoe/dotfiles/auto/fedora-i3/README.md

     a. firefox: Nord Polar Night Theme by christos
     b. thunderbird: Nord Hardt by artrz (download and install)

-10. Setup and sync OneDrive.
+10. Setup and sync OneDrive by running 'onedrive --sync'.

 11. Setup Proton Bridge, Thunderbird and neomutt.

 12. Add 1password extension to Firefox.
+12.a Install 1password following instructions on their website.

 13. Sync with Obsidian vault.
 The following steps appear to be automatic:
     a.
 Create vault in Documents.